preludeorg/libraries/javascript/sdk/README.md

 ## Quick start

-The following example registers an account and gets manifest:
+The following example registers an account and gets the manifest:

 ```typescript
 import * as Prelude from "@prelude/sdk";